Tick: Tick-borne disease

-Ticks are implicated in the transmission of a number of infections caused by pathogens such as bacteria, viruses, and protozoa.
+Ticks can transmit many kinds of pathogens, such as bacteria, viruses, and protozoa, that infect ticks' hosts.
 A tick can harbor more than one type of pathogen, making diagnosis more difficult.
 Species of the bacterial genus Rickettsia are responsible for typhus, rickettsialpox, boutonneuse fever, African tick bite fever, Rocky Mountain spotted fever, Flinders Island spotted fever, and Queensland tick typhus (Australian tick typhus).
 Other tick-borne diseases include Lyme disease and Q fever, Colorado tick fever, Crimean–Congo hemorrhagic fever, tularemia, tick-borne relapsing fever, babesiosis, ehrlichiosis, Bourbon virus, and tick-borne meningoencephalitis, as well as bovine anaplasmosis and the Heartland virus.
 In the United States, Lyme disease is the most commonly reported vector-borne disease in the country.

 Some species, notably the Australian paralysis tick, are also intrinsically venomous and can cause tick paralysis.
 Eggs can become infected with pathogens inside a female tick's ovaries, in which case the larval ticks are infectious immediately at hatching, before feeding on their first host.
 Tropical bont ticks transmit the heartwater, which can be particularly devastating in cattle.
 The ticks carried by migratory birds act as reservoirs and vectors of foreign infectious diseases.
 In the Egyptian migratory bird study, over 20 strains of pathogenic viruses were detected within the tick sample from autumn.